ps2/subg_rfspy/Readme.md

 Follow this command with the LED you want to configure (0 for green, 1 for blue) and the mode (0 for off, 1 for on, 2 for auto).

+### Read Register: 9

+Use this command to read the current value of one of the major registers.
+See Major Registers section for a list of available registers and their functions.

 ## Frequency Channel Selection

 Each channel number corresponds to a different specific frequency.
 Channels start with 916.5 MHz at